unchartedsoftware/aperture-tiles/docs/src/docs/development/installation/readme.md

 #### <a name="hbase-version"></a> Specifying Your Hadoop/HBase Version ####

+NOTE: If you plan to run Apache Spark only in standalone mode on single machine, you can skip this step.

 Prior to building the project, you need to specify the version of Hadoop and/or HBase installed (if applicable).
-Edit the `<properties>` section of the *aperture-tiles/pom.xml* build file to select the valid settings for your version.
+Review the *Deployment Variants* section of the *aperture-tiles/***build.gradle** file to check for valid settings for your version.

+If your version is not included, you must build a new case for it.
 See the comments in the file for more details.

-If you plan to run Apache Spark only in standalone mode on single machine, you can skip this step.

 #### <a name="compiling"></a> Compiling the Aperture Tiles Projects ####

-Before you compile the Aperture Tiles source code, you must install the Aperture JS project.
-Run the `mvn install` command in the *aperture* folder in the aperture subdirectory of the Aperture JS root directory.
+Before you compile the Aperture Tiles source code, you must install the Aperture JS project:

+- Run the `mvn build` command in your root Aperture JS directory.

+Once the Aperture JS installation is complete:

+- Run the `gradlew build <buildType>` command in your root Aperture Tiles directory, where `buildType` is a case in the **build.gradle** file that specifies which versions of Hadoop/HBase and Spark you are using (e.g., *cdh5.1.2*).<p class=list-paragraph">NOTE: If you do not specify a buildType, the default value (<em>cdh4.6.0</em>) in <em>aperture-tiles/</em><strong>gradle.properties</strong> is used.</p>

-Once the Aperture JS installation is complete, run the `mvn install` command again, this time in the root Aperture Tiles directory.
-This will compile all the project components and install .jar files for each project into your local maven repostitory on your build machine.
+This will compile all the project components and install .jar files for each project into your local Gradle repository on your build machine.

 ## <a name="next-steps"></a> Next Steps ##